Vicentesve/food_delivery/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE FILE](https://github.com/Vicentesve/food_delivery/blob/master/LICENSE) for details.